mja00/mja00.github.io/_posts/2020-12-02-elixir-phoenix-site-bans.md

     end
   end
 ```
-And then from there we did some good ol' Elixir pattern matching on attempt_login
+And then from there, we made some good ol’ Elixir pattern matching on `attempt_login`:
 ```elixir
 # Attempts a login if the user isn't banned
 def attempt_login(conn, %{is_banned: false} = user, user_params) do